DVDCOOL/purl_parser_python/Documentation/purl_parserDOC.md

-# purl_parser docs
+# purl_parser Documentation

+Splits up purls into their components.
+The structure of a purl is the following

+scheme:title/namespace/name@version?qualifiers#subpath

+A parsed purl will have a separated title, namespace, name, version, qualifier and subpath.
+This parser does not percent-decode the components yet.

 ## parse(purl)
 purl        -> str

 returns     -> list[str]

 Method takes a String as a Parameter, checks if it has all the mandatory components of a purl using isValidPurl() and returns the parsed String components in a List without separator characters and without the scheme.
+If an optional component is not present, the list will contain None in its place.
 If the Parameter is not a String or not a Purl, this Method will return None and print a warning on the console.

 ## isValidPurl(scheme, components)
 scheme      -> str